pkrh39/Samsung-NT350XCR-AD5AS-Opencore/README.md

 * Fast BIOS Mode: Off
 * LAN PXE OPROM: Off

-## Disabling NVME
+## Replacing NVMe SSD
-Best way to solve kernel panic caused by pm991 ssd is replacing it with another one.
+Due to PM991(which comes with the device) causing kernel panic on macOS, I disabled it with SSDT-NVME-DISABLE.aml.

-But, you can still disable it via SSDT.
+If you want to replace the NVMe drive, avoid PM981,PM991,Micron 2200S, and SK Hynix PC711.

-Enable SSDT-NVME-DISABLE.aml in config.plist->ACPI->Add.
+After replacing the NVMe drive, **you should disable SSDT-NVME-DISABLE.aml in ACPI->Add.**

 ## Before You Download..
 This EFI does not include SMBIOS values and ROM.
 Please fill it up before using.